Tech-FZ/EmuGUI/README.md

 HDD: 2 GB¹

 ¹ This is the absolute minimum, the required performance depends on the operating system system you want to run.

+² We try to continue host support on Windows 8.1 and Windows Server 2012 R2 until at least 14th February, 2023.

 ## Dependencies